Superphysics Superphysics

 This is how reflection occurs at an angle always equal to what is called the angle of incidence.

-For example, if a ray coming from point A falls on point B on the surface of the flat mirror CBE, it reflects towards F in such a way that the angle of reflection FBE is neither greater nor smaller than the angle of incidence ABC.
+For example, if a ray coming from point A falls on point B on the flat mirror CBE, it reflects towards F in such a way that the angle of reflection FBE is neither greater nor smaller than the angle of incidence ABC.

 Any Comments?
 Post them below!